moT01/strove.io/README.md

 <img alt="GitHub stars" src="https://img.shields.io/github/stars/stroveio/strove.io-client?style=social">

 Say goodbye to 'it works on my machine' problem by coding in the same environment no matter the machine.
-All you need is a browser!
+All you need is a browser

 ### [https://www.strove.io/](https://www.strove.io/)